 The law on company dividends is complex and it can be easy for directors to make mistakes.
 Therefore, directors should understand the requirements and seek advice when necessary.
 This article is aimed at directors of micro and small private companies.
 However, larger companies may face more complex issues, and there are special rules for public companies.

 A company must have profits available for distribution to its shareholders.
 However, it cannot pay dividends if it has losses.
 These losses are often the result of intra-group transactions.
 For example, a company may transfer a property it owns to another company, causing a tax loss.
 Another common transaction within a group of companies is when one company transfers a property to another for non-arm’s-length consideration, leaving the price as an intra-group loan.
 Companies must carefully consider any undervalue transaction.
-In such cases, it is best to seek professional advice.
+In such cases, it is best to seek professional advice For more details about business management, click here.